Security Wellbeing and Prosperity at Role Initiative: Security and Insurance of Intangible Assets Flow in Kayndrex Foundation

 Protected Design Rights

-Parts of a creation are protectable, provided they can be viewed by the applicant when in normal application, are parts which are replaceable and intended to be assembled and disassembled, and are in themselves new and have individual character.
-In assessing individual character, the degree of freedom in creating the design will be taken into account.
+Parts of a creation are protectable, provided the user can view them when in normal use, are parts which are replaceable and intended to be assembled and disassembled, and are in themselves new and have individual character.
+In assessing individual character, the degree of freedom in creating the design will be considered.

-The duration, quick and price effective nature of registration and the option of renewal makes design rights in Kayndrexsphere very attractive to firms seeking to protect new media and digital creations such as mobile applications (Apps), video games, and robots along with other applications of artificial intelligence.
+The duration, quick and price effective nature of registration and the option of renewal makes design rights in Kayndrex Foundation extremely attractive to firms seeking to protect new media and digital creations such as mobile applications (Apps), video games, and robots along with other applications of artificial intelligence.

 For mobile applications (Apps) whilst copyright will protect the fundamental source code of the software application and there is a possibility of a patent, design rights will protect the aesthetic look and feel of the results displayed on the screen of the app or protect the graphic icons that appear on the mobile phones.